-We have lots of informal assessments now,” Bynum said, “and hope to have more structured data later in the year, too, both on academics and on healthy eating choices.”
+“We have lots of informal assessments now,” Bynum said, “and hope to have more structured data later in the year, too, both on academics and on healthy eating choices.”

 For more information, visit hudsonvalleyseed.org or phone 845-419-3871.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.